The how‘s and what if’s you want to ask…

 Starting out as an aerial newbie can be very exciting but maybe a little daunting at the same time and you may have a whirlwind of questions going round in your head...
 Well fear not my friend because here I'll do my best to answer them!

 1. How strong do I need to be?
 A very good question indeed.
 I'm not going to lie - you do need strength in order to get up on the equipment.
 We lift our full body weight off the floor and if you've not done body weight training this can be tough at the start.
-Ideally you would need to be able to do a pull up - however we know that not every one can do this so do not freak out.
-Help is here.
-We have exercises for every level and we always start classes with some conditioning exercises.
-If you really struggle getting on the equipment then we recommend doing our Pop Fit classes first to build up your strength.
+Ideally you would need to be able to do a pull up.
+However we know that not every one can do this, so do not freak out as there will be plenty of conditioning exercises at the start of every class to get you stronger.
+Plus if you need extra strength building, then there are always our Pop Fit classes, which are designed to help fast track your strength.
 See here for more info on Pop FIt.

 4. I'm not flexible at all so should I do aerial?
-The more flexible you are the better you will look in the air but that's not what it's about.
+The more flexible you are the better you will look in the air (fact) but that's not what it's all about.
 It's more about having fun first and then once you love aerial you can start to work on developing better flexibility.
 Not being flexible will not stop you from being able to do it.
-Even the most un flexible person can do aerial, (although probably not the super flexible shapes).
-There are plenty of other moves to work on though!
+Even the most un flexible person can do aerial, just perhaps not the super flexible shapes, but there are plenty of other moves to work on though that don't rely on flexibility.

 5. I'm worried I'll be terrible at it and look silly.
 Do not worry about looking silly - as we all look a bit silly at first when we're trying the new moves out!
 It's really not about what we look like - it's more about getting into it and giving it a go that counts.